 This course is also available through the People’s Catholic Seminary.

-If this course sounds interesting to you, watch the introductory video above.
+If this course sounds interesting to you, watch the introductory video above to learn more about it.
+This course can also be presented as a private Bible and Beyond Presentation.
+Great for groups or organizations of various sizes.
 New courses are always in development, but suggestions for course topics are welcome.
 What would you like to learn?
 Contact us and let us know.

 Join the community on Facebook for conversations about our online courses and other topics of interest.